-Eight new climate-controlled, earth-covered magazines (ECMs) and/or Modular Storage Magazines are also proposed within Munitions Storage Area 1 at Andersen AFB to store Army missiles and provide safe stowage of the system launchers during inclement weather.
-Explosive Safety Quantity-Distance (ESQD) arcs are an important operational component of munitions storage.
-These are planning areas that surround explosive hazard sites and define the minimum permissible distance between the hazard of the explosive and any inhabited building, public assembly area, and/or the boundary of Department of Defense (DoD) lands.
-ESQD arcs for existing munitions storage facilities in MSA 1 encompass much of the land in central Andersen AFB.
-Due to the hazards associated with the munitions to be stored in them, the ESQD arcs for the proposed new munitions storage facilities would extend to 1,250 feet (381 m) from each magazine.
-The ESQD arcs for the new magazines would encompass land outside the area of existing ESQD arcs, so the existing arcs would expand.
+Eight new climate-controlled, earth-covered magazines (ECMs) are also proposed within MSA 1 at Andersen AFB to store Army missiles and provide safe stowage of the system launchers during inclement weather.
+An important operational component of ammunition storage is the associated explosive safety hazard arcs, called the Explosive Safety Quantity Distance (ESQD) arcs.
+These arcs define safety areas that surround explosive hazard sites and establish the minimum permissible distance between the hazard of the explosive and any inhabited building, public assembly area, and/or the boundary of DoD lands.
+Existing munitions storage facilities at the MSA generate ESQD arcs that encompass much of the land in central Andersen AFB.
+The new ECMs would not require expansion of the existing ESQD arcs around MSA 1.